Eklvya13/cca-backend/README.md

 - **Secured MongoDB**: Use strong credentials and IP whitelisting for MongoDB Atlas.
 - **Environment Variables**: Store sensitive keys in `.env` and avoid committing them to version control.

-## Future Improvements

-- Add support for more emotion categories.
-- Implement real-time transcription and analysis.
-- Optimize scoring formula for better accuracy.
-- Enhance API documentation with Swagger.

 ---

 ## Author